0%

-Tea VS. Afternoon Tea: What You Need to Know Before Visiting Tunbridge Wells
+Tea VS. Afternoon Tea: What You Need to Know Before Visiting Royal Tunbridge Wells

 Although a lot of English traditions might seem complicated and confusing, most of our quirky rituals have their roots in practicality, and it’s no different for the quintessentially British tradition of afternoon tea.
 If you’re thinking of attending such a gathering, be sure you know which type of tea party you plan to enjoy.
 Be it afternoon tea or high tea, many don’t realise their distinctive differences both historically and culturally.